-SSHIX is also evaluating to incorporate the flexibility described in the Temporary Special Enrollment Period (SEP) for Consumers Losing Medicaid or the Children's Health Insurance Program (CHIP) Coverage Due to Unwinding of the Medicaid Continuous Enrollment Condition - Frequently Asked Questions (FAQs).
-This will help beneficiaries maintain continuity of coverage as the transition off Medicaid or CHIP coverage and into a Marketplace qualified health plan (QHP) takes place.
+SSHIX evaluated flexibility described in the Temporary Special Enrollment Period (SEP) for Consumers Losing Medicaid or the Children's Health Insurance Program (CHIP) Coverage Due to Unwinding of the Medicaid Continuous Enrollment Condition - Frequently Asked Questions (FAQs).
+This will help beneficiaries maintain continuity of coverage as the transition of Medicaid or CHIP coverage and into a Marketplace qualified health plan (QHP) takes place.
+As of March 28, 2023, a 16-month PHE Unwinding SEP reporting window.
+Nevada Health Link's PHE Unwinding SEP is effective April 1, 2023, to July 31, 2024, and has a retroactive coverage date up to 60 days if an application is submitted within 60 days of a Medicaid end date.
+For more detailed information on this approved SEP click here.